Rush Hour Jazz

 * Free entry – pay what you feel!
 Donations appreciated.

 Rush Hour Jazz is part of our ministry of wellbeing, bringing a smile to the Square Mile!
-Held every month from February to November (except August) from 5.30pm-6.45pm, no need to book tickets or register attendance in advance.
+Held roughly every other week – keep an eye on our events calendar on this website for more info.
+No need to book tickets or register attendance in advance.
 Entry is free – pay what you feel; all donations are appreciated.
 Socially distanced seating available.

 Just drop in for as long as you are able and enjoy fantastic music from talented jazz artists in our amazing building on your way home from the City.